MarcCoquand/Blog/site/posts/allvariantsofvariants.md

     }
 ```

-However, if you try to compile this you will run into errors.
-This is because
+If you try to compile this you will run into errors.
+The variable needs to be
-the variable needs to be quantified, which is a topic for another day.
+quantified, which is a topic for another day.
 For now just change the function.

 ```
 let evaluate: type a. boolOrInt(a) => a =